AcceleratedLinux/accelerated-linux/linux/Documentation/networking/ip-sysctl.rst

 	By default this is turned off.

-accept_untracked_na - BOOLEAN
+accept_untracked_na - INTEGER
+	Define behavior for accepting neighbor advertisements from devices that are absent in the neighbor cache:

+	- 0 - (default) Do not accept unsolicited and untracked neighbor advertisements.

-	Add a new neighbour cache entry in STALE state for routers on receiving a neighbour advertisement (either solicited or unsolicited) with target link-layer address option specified if no neighbour entry is already present for the advertised IPv6 address.
-Without this knob, NAs received for untracked addresses (absent in neighbour cache) are silently ignored.
+	- 1 - Add a new neighbor cache entry in STALE state for routers on receiving a neighbor advertisement (either solicited or unsolicited) with target link-layer address option specified if no neighbor entry is already present for the advertised IPv6 address.
+Without this knob, NAs received for untracked addresses (absent in neighbor cache) are silently ignored.

-	This is as per router-side behaviour documented in RFC9131.
+	  This is as per router-side behavior documented in RFC9131.

 	  This has lower precedence than drop_unsolicited_na.

-	This will optimize the return path for the initial off-link communication that is initiated by a directly connected host, by ensuring that the first-hop router which turns on this setting doesn't have to buffer the initial return packets to do neighbour-solicitation.
+	  This will optimize the return path for the initial off-link communication that is initiated by a directly connected host, by ensuring that the first-hop router which turns on this setting doesn't have to buffer the initial return packets to do neighbor-solicitation.
-	The prerequisite is that the host is configured to send unsolicited neighbour advertisements on interface bringup.
+	  The prerequisite is that the host is configured to send unsolicited neighbor advertisements on interface bringup.
 This setting should be used in conjunction with the ndisc_notify setting on the host to satisfy this prerequisite.

-	By default this is turned off.
+	- 2 - Extend option (1) to add a new neighbor cache entry only if the source IP address is in the same subnet as an address configured on the interface that received the neighbor advertisement.

 enhanced_dad - BOOLEAN
 	Include a nonce option in the IPv6 neighbor solicitation messages used for